wowserhq/wowser/README.md

 ![Wowser](http://office.moonsphere.net/wowser.png)

+## Background

+Wowser is a proof-of-concept of getting a tripple A game to run in a webbrowser, attempting to tackle a wide variety of challenges: data retrieval, socket connections, cryptography, 3d graphics, binary data handling, background workers and audio, to name a few.

 ## Features

-Wowser is both a low-level API as well as a graphical client, interacting with a World of Warcraft server like an official client would.
+Wowser is aiming to be both a low-level API as well as a graphical client, interacting with a World of Warcraft server like an official client would.

 **Note:** Only Wrath of the Lich King is currently supported.